Arizona Cottage Food Law: Food Safety Training Requirements

 Summary

-Under the Arizona cottage food program, you can make and sell foods that don’t require time or temperature controls, such as certain baked goods, sweets, honey, fruit jams, and roasted coffee beans, among others.
+Under the Arizona cottage food program, you can make and sell most homemade foods, including those that require time and temperature controls.

 Do you need food safety training to sell homemade food in Arizona?

-You can complete FoodSafePal’s ANAB-accredited online food handler program in under two hours.
+You can complete FoodSafePal’s ANAB-accredited online food handler program in jus 90 minutes.

 The course covers important food safety principles, such as: